Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Miami's games this year have gone over the total in three out of five opportunities (60%).

-- The Dolphins have turned the ball over seven more times (8 total) than the Jaguars have forced a turnover (1) this season.
+- The Dolphins have turned the ball over eight times this season, seven more turnovers than the Jaguars have forced (1).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jaguars.